sylhare/sylhare.github.io/_posts/2020/2020-07-14-reverse-engineering.md

 ### References

-Whenever you see something `0x45` it's an hexadecimal representation of a byte.
+Whenever you see something `0x45` it's a hexadecimal representation of a byte.
 Here are the common registers in memory:

 | 8-byte register | Bytes 0-3 | Bytes 0-1 | Byte 0 |